Andromander/Gaia-Dimension/.github/ISSUE_TEMPLATE/feature_request.md

 PLEASE DO NOT SUBMIT A FEATURE REQUEST FOR THE FOLLOWING:
 - Implement the unused equipment.
 Yes, they will be added eventually.
 - Guide book.
 The developers are trying to figure out a solution that doesn't require a dependency.
 - New boss <insert structure, mob, or loot>.
-Don't worry, I do have plans.
+Don't worry, the developers do have plans.
 - Duplicate ideas.
 No, it won't boost its chance of being added.
 Instead, add a thumbs up to ideas that you like.
 - Bug/Crash fixes.
 Use the Bug or Crash report templates, not this.
 - Questions.
 There is a Discord for a reason. -->